NEURONTIN- gabapentin capsule

 Table 4 lists adverse reactions that occurred in at least 1% of NEURONTIN-treated patients >12 years of age with epilepsy participating in placebo-controlled trials and were numerically more common in the NEURONTIN group.
 In these studies, either NEURONTIN or placebo was added to the patient's current antiepileptic drug therapy.

 |Skin and Appendages|

-Among the treatment-emergent adverse reactions occurring at an incidence of at least 10% in NEURONTIN-treated patients, somnolence and ataxia appeared to exhibit a positive dose-response relationship.
+Among the adverse reactions occurring at an incidence of at least 10% in NEURONTIN-treated patients, somnolence and ataxia appeared to exhibit a positive dose-response relationship.

 The overall incidence of adverse reactions and the types of adverse reactions seen were similar among men and women treated with NEURONTIN.
 The incidence of adverse reactions increased slightly with increasing age in patients treated with either NEURONTIN or placebo.
 Because only 3% of patients (28/921) in placebo-controlled studies were identified as nonwhite (black or other), there are insufficient data to support a statement regarding the distribution of adverse reactions by race.